hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

     without depending on any client (i.e would be "parent") component to the furthest extent possible.

+    ([#ze-027] "formal parameter sharing" explores the converse of this.)

-• :dt2: DRY-ness/intent-agnosticism: the structure, constituency and
+• :DT2: DRY-ness/intent-agnosticism: the structure, constituency and
     any behavior written into a component at this level must be done so in a way that is not particular to any one [#019] "intent". so the (for example) expression or interpretation logic should be represented in a way that can apply to as many different intents as is reasonable.

+    the gravity towards DRY-ness also manifests prominently in the implicit facility of "model sharing", something the [ac] encourages without really even being aware of it.

-• :dt3: dynamicism: the constituent list of a compound node's components (in both actual *and* formal sense) must never be assumed to be static. likewise meta-components of component associations.
+• :DT3: dynamicism: the constituent list of a compound node's components (in both actual *and* formal sense) must never be assumed to be static. likewise meta-components of component associations.

 • :DT4: conservatism: it is better to determine earlier that you won't need a structure, rather than to build it and not use it.